 - Reason award was given, if possible.

-- Contact person, if possible.
+- Contact person, including email and mailing address if available.

 For a backlog scroll to be distributed upon completion, the award or title bestowed within the scroll text must be already included in a published court report in the Pikestaff or in the East Kingdom Order of Precedence.

 While the scroll you receive may not have been signed by the bestowing Crown, we recommend that you consider locating the original bestowing Crown, or the current Royalty, for signatures.
-At any point, the current Crown may opt to exercise Their right to sign their names on behalf of Their Esteemed Ancestors’ bestowed awards and titles,especially as witnesses and heirs to the court business of Their predecessors.
+At any point, the current Crown may opt to exercise Their right to sign their names on behalf of Their Esteemed Ancestors’ bestowed awards and titles, especially as witnesses and heirs to the court business of Their predecessors.